virtalus/zabbix-pdf-report/README.md

 # Zabbix PDF Report

+Zabbix PDF Report allows to extract graphs by pointing the scope of graph or item names.

+## Installation

 This instruction assumes you are using default zabbix installation which points on http://127.0.0.1/zabbix/

 The following solution uses zabbix API which are located at http://127.0.0.1/zabbix/api_jsonrpc.php